Gubaer/dart-dining-philosophers/README.md

    ```
    $ dart bin/dinner5.dart -n 50
    ```
-   which creates an actor graph for 50 philosophers and 50 forks will terminate with a `Segmentation fault`.
+   which creates an actor graph for 50 philosophers and 50 forks currently terminates with a `Segmentation fault`.